iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Benefits of Bicep Templates Include:

 - **Simplified syntax**: makes the template syntax more human-readable, enhancing the overall developer experience and reducing the likelihood of syntax-related errors.
-- **Functionality enhancements**: that simplify common tasks and improves usability, making it easier to work with templates as modules.
+- **Functionality enhancements**: simplify common tasks and improve usability, making it easier to work with templates as modules.

 Challenges of Bicep Templates Include: